 Agustín L. Santos – PhD student, completed 2018

 Heterotaxy in Caenorhabditis elegans: Defects in embryo gut organogenesis underlie natural variation in hermaphrodite left/right organ arrangement

 Supervised by Prof Joel Rothman (Department of Molecular, Cellular, and Developmental Biology at the University of California, Santa Barbara) and co-supervised by Anna Santure

 During his PhD, Agustín examined the molecular and genetic basis of, and evolutionary variation in, handedness reversal, using the model system Caenorhabditis elegans.
 He described a novel phenotype of incomplete handedness reversal (i.e. partial or complete swap of gut and gonad arms to the opposite side than normal) in C. elegans hermaphrodites, including measuring the temperature sensitivity of reversal, the natural variation in rates of reversal between wild strains, variation in rates of reversal in a RIL (recombinant inbred lines) collection, and the impact of reversal on fertility and survival.
 He also established a correlation between a very early event, a defect in the twist of the intestinal primordium, and later handedness reversal in a collection of RILs, suggesting a mechanism for the establishment of handedness reversal.
 Finally, Agustin explored the genetic basis of variation in handedness reversal, using QTL mapping and GWAS on the RIL collection and on the wild strains.

-Agustín is now an embryologist at the Oak Clinic, a fertility clinic in Osaka, Japan.
+Agustín is now an embryologist in Spain.

 Edwardo Reynolds – Honours student in Bioinformatics, 2016